Krishuang-1116/DigitalBankingSegmentationProject/README.md

 - Clusters 2 and 6 sit at the far right of PC1, indicating strong digital affinity, tech openness and high risk tolerance.
 - Cluster 0 occupies the upper-left region with the highest PC2 scores, exhibiting huge spending and investment potential and strong engagement with Stratton's services
 #### Other clusters represent secondary targets or segments requiring different onboarding approaches
-- Clusters positioned between these extremes show moderate digital readiness or traditional banking reliance.
+- Clusters positioned between these extremes show moderate digital readiness and traditional banking reliance (clusters 4 and 5) or light engagement with the bank (clusters 1 and 3).

 # Cluster interpretation and Recommendations